Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 2. **Gameplay Mechanics**: Further adjustments made to gameplay mechanics based on extensive tester feedback, ensuring a balanced and engaging experience.
 3. **User Interactions**: User interactions have been optimized to foster a more immersive gaming experience that aligns better with player expectations.
 4. **Expansion Opportunities**: Ongoing exploration of narrative dynamics and potential gameplay expansions will be guided by player suggestions to enrich the overall experience.
-1. **Onboarding Clarity**: Enhanced onboarding instructions that significantly improve new players' understanding of game mechanics.
+1. **Onboarding Clarity**: Enhanced onboarding instructions that improve new players' understanding of game mechanics effectively.
 2. **Gameplay Mechanics**: Further adjustments made to gameplay mechanics based on extensive tester feedback, ensuring a more balanced and enjoyable experience.
 3. **User Interactions**: User interactions have been optimized to foster a more immersive gaming experience that aligns closely with player expectations.
 4. **Expansion Opportunities**: Continuous exploration of narrative dynamics and potential gameplay expansions will be informed by player suggestions collected during testing.